swift-otel/swift-otel-semantic-conventions/Sources/OTelSemanticConventions/Documentation.docc/Documentation.md

 ## Peer Attributes

-Operations that access some remote service.
+These attribute may be used for any operation that accesses some remote service.

 @TabNavigator {
     @Tab("Span Attributes") {